elixir-lang/elixir/README.md

 ## Bug reports

-For reporting bugs, [visit our issues tracker][2] and follow the steps for reporting a new issue.
-Please disclose security vulnerabilities privately at elixir-security@googlegroups.com.
+For reporting bugs, [visit our issues tracker][2] and follow the steps for reporting a new issue. **Please disclose security vulnerabilities privately at elixir-security@googlegroups.com**.

 ## Proposing new features